atomkirk/blog/content/blog/2020-07-19-how-to-handle-errors/index.md

 Everything useful a program does can be described as a "side-effect."
 A purely functional language that produces no side-effects is also purely and utterly useless.
 It is these side effects where things go wrong.
-Any useful operation on a resource your program tries to perform, assuming the program itself has no bugs, could fail for the following reasons:
+Any useful operation on a resource your program tries to perform, even if your code has no bugs, could fail for the following reasons that are completely out of your control:

 - The resource doesn't exist (file doesn't exist, server turned off, bad address).
 - You can't reach it (WiFi disconnected, bad nginx config, timeouts).